 Data are available from 2006 onwards.

 The figures are published yearly in several StatLine tables.
 Figures for the most recent year under review are provisional.
 Figures for the other years are definite, unless stated otherwise in the table explanation.

 How is the survey conducted?

 Combination of data from registrations: Health care insurance companies supply data to the National Health Care Institute (Zorginstituut Nederland) about all dispensed medicines per person that are reimbursed under the statutory basic medical insurance.
 This registration is used for risk settlement (RVE-files) and is available from 2006.
-It is a dataset with complete coverage and almost completely linkable with the BRP through personal social security numbers (BSN).
+It is a dataset with complete coverage and almost completely linkable with the BRP through the pseudomised personal social security numbers (BSN).
 The classification into medicine groups according to the ATC system of the WHO and information about the daily dose (DDD), also defined by the WHO, is based on the G-Standard, the medicines database of the Royal Dutch Pharmacists Association (KNMP), which is provided by Z-Index.

 Datasets from registrations are delivered electronically to Statistics Netherlands via a trusted third party (ZorgTTP).

 The National Health Care Institute receives from health care insurers data about all dispensed medicines per person that are reimbursed under the statutory basic medical insurance.

 The classification by medicine groups on the basis of article codes is provided by Z-Index of the Royal Dutch Pharmacists Association (KNMP).